dginst/crypto_correlation/README.md

     The script downloads the updated financial data from Yahoo Finance using the API and retrieves crypto's prices and volumes from the "index" database; then compiutes returns and logreturns.

+    RELEVANT: In order to work locally the MongoDB database "index" has to exist along with the collections "crypto_price", "crypto_volume" and "index_data_feed".

     Once launched, the script updates the MongoDB collection:
     - "all_prices_y"
     - "all_returns_y"